HNorderhus/cracksense/README.md

 The project emphasizes training DeepLabV3-Resnet101 models on the S2DS dataset for crack detection, with a unique focus on model pruning—both iteratively and in one shot—based on various mathematical importance criteria such as L1 Norm, L2 Norm, and Taylor Expansion.
 Additionally, the repository includes utilities for model inference, performance evaluation, and detailed class-wise metrics exportation to Excel, facilitating comprehensive analysis and application in embedded device environments.

+The corresponding app of the thesis is located at [CrackSense App](https://github.com/HNorderhus/cracksense_app).

 ## How to get started

 Clone the repository and install the environment.